ONLYOFFICE/moodle-mod_onlyofficedocspace/README.md

 ## Plugin configuration

+### If you are new to ONLYOFFICE DocSpace

+You can register a free account on the official website: [onlyoffice.com/docspace-registration.aspx](https://www.onlyoffice.com/docspace-registration.aspx).

+The STARTUP plan of ONLYOFFICE DocSpace is absolutely free to use.
+If you want to check other tariff plans, visit [this page](https://www.onlyoffice.com/docspace-prices.aspx).

 ### General settings

 At first, go to your ONLYOFFICE DocSpace ([sign up](https://www.onlyoffice.com/docspace-registration.aspx) / [sign in](https://www.onlyoffice.com/docspace-signin.aspx)) -> Developer Tools -> JavaScript SDK.
 Add the address of your Moodle in the section *Enter the address of DocSpace to embed*.